hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource.md

 In this case, you need to specify the `name` the Resource (in this case `ResourceGroupExample`) and the `id` which is an example of this Resource ID (in this case `/subscriptions/12345678-1234-9876-4563-123456789012/resourceGroups/group1`).

-> The segments of the Resource ID should be camelCased (e.g. `resourceGroups` rather than `resourcegroups`) per the Azure API Specification - see [the Azure Resource ID reference](reference-azure-resource-ids.md) for more information.
+> The segments of the Resource ID should be camelCased (e.g. `resourceGroups` rather than `resourcegroups`) per the Azure API Specification - see [Azure Resource IDs in the Glossary](reference-glossary.md#azure-resource-ids) for more information.

 You can generate the Resource ID Struct, Parser and Validation functions by running `make generate` - which will output the following files: